tocisz/homepage-data/posts_source/014-Connecting-FPGA-to-a-computer.md

 [in my first blog port](001-Play-with-forth-and-STM32).

 This time I decided I don't want to implement UART communication by myself.
-I found [project on opencores.org](https://opencores.org/...) that was ready to use.
-All I had to do was to connect it to memory block.
+I found a [project on opencores.org](https://opencores.org/projects/uart2bus) that was ready to use.
+All I had to do was to connect UART controller to a memory block.

 ## Direct connection

-In the future I plan to use UART connection not only to read and write memory, but also to be able to control other circuits (processor, memory, etc.) on FPGA chip.
-This can be done by assigning address space to these circuits and handling read/write operations in a circuit specific manner.
+In the future I plan to use UART connection not only to read and write memory, but also to control other modules (processor, memory, etc.) on FPGA chip.
+This can be done by assigning address space to these modules and handling read/write operations in a module specific manner.

-As for now I am only connecting 1kB block of RAM, but I will interface trough routing module anyway.
-Let's see input and output signals of the module:
+As for now I am only connecting 1kB block of RAM, but I will interface trough a routing module anyway.
+Let's see input and output signals of this module:

 ```Verilog
 module uart_sram_bridge